Building a Cryptocurrency

 Cryptocurrencies and their underlying distributed ledger protocols (blockchains) are spurring an ecosystem of decentralized applications and innovation systems.

-Currently, the market capitalization of cryptocurrencies is valued at about 2.48 trillion dollars; and its acceptance by institutional and commercial players is steadily increasing.
-Increasingly, smart contracts programs that run on blockchains are showcasing a new paradigm for transparent and trustworthy computing.
+Currently, the market capitalization of cryptocurrencies is valued at about 2.48 trillion dollars; and its acceptance by institutional and commercial players is unremittingly growing.
+Increasingly, smart contract programming that runs on blockchains is showcasing a new paradigm for transparent and trustworthy computing.

 Security

-There are several security issues with blockchain, which our centre aims to explore and find solutions to:
+There are several security issues with blockchains, which our centre aims to explore and find solutions to:

-Vulnerabilities of computers that individuals and business use to retrieve blockchain services
+• Vulnerabilities of computers that individuals and businesses use to retrieve blockchain services

-Hackers retrieving the keys to someone’s data on blockchain and being able to own it completely, as possessing with public and private key to a blockchain are synonymous with owning the content
+• Hackers retrieving the keys to someone’s data on blockchains, where possessing public and private keys to a blockchain is synonymous with owning the content completely

 Algorithm